 - Chocolate chips – You can use any brand.
 If you need dairy-free chips, I recommend Enjoy Life.
 Read to find out What Chocolate Chips Are Gluten Free.

-- Confectioners or Powdered Sugar - This is only needed if you make the cinnamon buttercream frosting.
+- Confectioners or Powdered Sugar – This is only needed to make the cinnamon buttercream frosting.